mikebaldi/Idle-Champions/AddOns/IC_BrivGemFarm_Performance/SETTINGS.md

 These are the currently available advanced settings for this AddOn.
 These are are for advanced users and must be set from within the ``BrivGemFarmSettings.json`` file.

 ## Settings:

+* **BrivJumpBuffer** - 0-2000 (zones/areas)
+This value tells the script how many areas before a modron reset zone that switching to e formation over q formation is desired.
+The value should be greater than the stack zone value, but less than the modron reset value.
+This helps resolve issues of Briv Stacks not being converted properly on modron resets.

 * **DashWaitBuffer** - 0-? (time in ms)
 **Updated:** DashWaitBuffer has been repurposed to be a distance from your modron's reset zone where dashwait will stop being activated.
 Default is 30.